cmpd6/cmpd6.github.io/_information/UM-campus-information.md

 To go from the bus stop where all buses unload to the Schultz Theatre, you could for instance [follow this path](https://goo.gl/maps/umC4NnLS8schi4tH9).

 See a simplified [campus map](/assets/images/FG-campus-map-Apr-2022.png).
-On this map, St John's College is highlighted in red, with the Schultz Theatre area appearing in orange; the yellow area is the university bus station; the building highlighted in green is the *University Centre* (see below); the building highlighted in blue is *Machray Hall*, home to the Science Library, and the Departments of Statistics (3rd floor) and Mathematics (4th and 5th floor).
+On this map, St John's College is highlighted in red, with the Schultz Theatre area appearing in orange; the yellow area near the bottom right is the university bus station; the building highlighted in green is the *University Centre* (see below); the building highlighted in blue is *Machray Hall*, home to the Science Library, and the Departments of Statistics (3rd floor) and Mathematics (4th and 5th floor).

 ## Beware the geese!